mamidipalli/agentic-rag-aws/README.md

 ```

 **Metrics/Dashboard:**
 The stack creates a simple CloudWatch Dashboard (latency/error rate) and alarms for 5XX/error bursts.
-Extend in `metrics.py` or CDK as needed.
+Extend in CDK as needed.

 ---